OffcierCia/ultimate-defi-research-base/README.md

 - [100+ Metrics for Software Startups - A Multi-Vocal Literature Review](https://arxiv.org/pdf/1901.04819.pdf) -  Using data in the form of metrics can help software startups to make the right decisions amidst uncertainty and limited resources.

-- [Blockchain Networks: Data Structures of Bitcoin , Monero, Zcash, Ethereum, Ripple and IOTA](https://arxiv.org/pdf/2103.08712.pdf) - Authors discuss how blockchain data can be abstracted as various types of networks, and how network abstractions used to reap insights into the structure.
+- [Blockchain Networks: Data Structures of Bitcoin , Monero, Zcash, Ethereum, Ripple and IOTA](https://arxiv.org/pdf/2103.08712.pdf) - Authors discuss how blockchain data can be abstracted as various types of networks, and how network abstractions are used to reap insights into the structure.

-- [Decentralized Finance: On Blockchain- and Smart Contract-Based Financial Markets](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets) - Written by Fabian Schar, gives an overview of blockchain based markets with technical details but in a digestable format; great paper for new comers to the space.
+- [Decentralized Finance: On Blockchain- and Smart Contract-Based Financial Markets](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets) - Written by Fabian Schar, gives an overview of blockchain based markets with technical details but in a digestible format; great paper for newcomers to the space.

 - [Theory and Implementation of Elliptic Curve Cryptography](https://scialert.net/fulltext/?doi=jas.2005.604.633) - This work describes the mathematics needed to implement Elliptic Curve Cryptography (ECC) with special attention to its implementation in Galois Field.
 Here the functionality of ECC, its advantages and challenges over other cryptosystems are also explained.